About

 Apply for a FLO!

-Connect is one of Georgia Tech's nine FLOs that first-year students can apply and participate in.
+Connect is one of Georgia Tech's seven FLOs that first-year students can apply to participate in.

 A FLO is an organization with strong GT departmental connections that seeks to better the Georgia Tech community through a unique program that enriches the first-year experience for its members and the entire first-year class.